reasonwithoutrestraint/site/Original/My moral understanding.md

     - Moral attitudes are generic evaluative attiudes expressing approval or disapproval.
     - Moral attitudes are particular evaluative attitudes with constituitive features.
         - Only directed at the features of an agent's character, not necessarily the effect of their actions.
-        - A blames B if B's behavior impaired their relationship and A is warranted in modifying his attitudes toward B.
+        - A blames B if B's behavior impaired their relationship and A modifies his attitudes toward B.
     - Moral attitudes are sanctions/rewards for modifying social behavior.

 Some analysis: